Alberta Depression Research Priority Setting Project

-The literature review involves sorting all the data from the survey and putting it into themes.
-Topics that have been researched will be removed, and the remaining themes will be used to create questions, and prioritized.
-The goal is to develop a top ten list of depression research questions.
+The literature review involved sorting all the data from the survey and putting it into themes.
+Topics that have been researched were removed, and the remaining themes were used to create questions, and then prioritized into the following top 11 list of depression research questions:

 For more information:

 Ping Mason-Lai, BA, MA